-On our Valley of the Kings tour you will learn everything you've ever wanted to know, and more, about the history of this famous UNESCO world heritage site located on the west bank of the Nile river.
+Visit Valley of the Kings and you will learn everything you've ever wanted to know, and more, about the history of this famous UNESCO world heritage site located on the west bank of the Nile river.

 You can take advantage of the Luxor Valley of the Kings tour and many more tours along the Nile river, by taking part in one of our luxurious Egypt tours.
 We offer the following tours in Egypt: